gwu-cs-sysprog/lectures/03/01_lecture.md

 Luckily, we stand on the abstractions of those that came before us.
 A key abstraction provided by systems is that of *isolation* - that one program cannot arbitrarily interfere with the execution of another.
-This isolation is a core provision of Operating Systems (OSes), and one of the core abstractions that provides it is *processes*.
+This isolation is a core provision of Operating Systems (OSes), and a core abstraction they provide is the **process**.
 At the highest-level, each process can only corrupt its own memory, and a process that goes into an infinite loop cannot prevent another process for executing.

 A process has a number of properties including:

-- A set of memory that is only accessible to that process that includes the code, global data, stack, and dynamically allocated memory in the *heap*.
+- It contains the set of memory that is only accessible to that process.
+    This memory includes the code, global data, stack, and dynamically allocated memory in the *heap*.
     Different processes have *disjoint* sets of memory, thus no matter how one process alters its own memory, it won't interfere with the data-structures of another.
 - A number of *descriptors* identified by integers that enable the process to access the "resources" of the surrounding system including the file system, networking, and communication with other processes.
+    When we `printf`, we interact with the descriptor to output to the terminal.
     The OS prevents processes from accessing and changing resources they shouldn't have access to.
 - A set of unique identifiers including a process identifier (`pid`).
 - The "current working directory" for the process, analogous to `pwd`.
 - A owning user (e.g. `gparmer`) for whom the process executes on the behalf of.
-- Each process has a *parent* - the other process that created it, and that has the ability and responsibility oversee it (like a normal parent).
+- Each process has a *parent* - the process that created it, and that has the ability and responsibility oversee it (like a normal, human parent).

-Throughout the class we'll uncover more and more of these, but in this lecture, we'll focus on the lifecycle of a process, and its relationship to its parent.
+Throughout the class we'll uncover more and more of these properties, but in this lecture, we'll focus on the lifecycle of a process, and its relationship to its parent.
-Processes are the abstraction that provide isolation between users, and between computations.
+Processes are the abstraction that provide isolation between users, and between computations, thus it is the core of the *security* of the system.

 ## History: UNIX, POSIX, and Linux